Frequently Asked Questions

 Click here if you need to get a Desktop version for your computer.

-32 Low Pressure Underanged the low range pressure transducer indicates a pressure below 10 PSIA or equivalent in other pressure units.
-The most likely cause is a pressure transducer malfunction on the 0 to 50 psi transducer 256 High Pressure Overrange the high range pressure transducer indicates a pressure above 165 PSIA or equivalent in other pressure units.
-The most likely cause is a pressure transducer malfunction which would occurs on the 0 to 150 psi transducer.
+Error Code “32 Low Pressure Underrange” is displayed if the low range pressure transducer indicates a pressure below 10 psiA (or equivalent in other pressure units).
+The most likely cause is a malfunction of the low range (0 to 50 psi) transducer.
+Error Code “256 High Pressure Overrange” is displayed if the high range transducer indicates a pressure above 165 psiA (or equivalent in other pressure units).
+The most likely cause is a malfunction of the high range (0 to 150 psi) transducer.

 Answer: